Bureau of Diplomatic Security: Overview

 The Bureau of Diplomatic Security (DS) is the political face and parent organization of the Diplomatic Security Service (DSS).
-The DSS consists of over 2,000 Special Agents who are responsible for protecting visiting foreign dignitaries and U.S. diplomatic missions abroad.
-The DSS is the primary conduit utilized by the Bureau of Diplomatic Security and the Department of State for the majority of all security and law enforcement matters.
+The DSS consists of over 2,000 special agents who are responsible for protecting visiting foreign dignitaries and U.S. diplomatic missions abroad.
+The DSS is the primary conduit utilized by the Bureau of Diplomatic Security and the Department of State for security and law enforcement matters.
 Both acronyms (DS and DSS) are used interchangeably within the State Department and other agencies.

-The Assistant Secretary of State for Diplomatic Security is in charge of the Bureau of Diplomatic Security.
-Under the Assistant Secretary of State are several Deputy Assistant Secretaries; the Principal Deputy Assistant Secretary is the Director for the Diplomatic Security Service.
-The Director for the DSS is the top-ranking, active special agent in the DSS and leads a force of Special Agents, Diplomatic Couriers, Security Engineering Officers, and Security Technical Specialists.
-Special Agents are sometimes referred to as "DS Agents" or "DSS Agents".
+The assistant secretary of state for diplomatic security leads the Bureau of Diplomatic Security.
+Under the assistant secretary of state are several deputy assistant secretaries; the principal deputy assistant secretary is the director of the Diplomatic Security Service.
+The director of the DSS is the top-ranking, active special agent in the DSS and leads a force of special agents, diplomatic couriers, security engineering officers, and security technical specialists.
+Special agents are sometimes referred to as DS agents or DSS agents.
 Both terms are used interchangeably within the organization and other agencies.

-For people who do not work for the Department of State (DOS), there is much confusion about the relationship between DS and DSS.
+For people who do not work for the Department of State (DoS), there is much confusion about the relationship between DS and DSS.
 Even within the Department of State, there is still some confusion regarding the difference between the two entities.
-The DSS is structured as a law enforcement agency that is primarily made up of federal special agents, and the DSS acts as the operational division of the Bureau of Diplomatic Security.
+The DSS is a law enforcement agency primarily made up of federal special agents, and the DSS acts as the operational division of the Bureau of Diplomatic Security.